secrez/secrez/packages/secrez/README.md

 When you initially create a secrez database (stored, by default, in `~/.secrez`) you should indicate the number of iterations.

-Since Secrez derives a master key from your password using `crypto.pbkdf2`, the number of iterations is a significant addition to the general security.
+Since Secrez derives a master key from your password using `crypto.pbkdf2`, the number of iterations is a significant addition to the general security because the number of iterations is part of the salt used for the derivation.
 Even if you use a not-very-hard-to-guess password, if the attacker does not know the number of iterations, he has to try all the possible ones.
 Considering that 2,000,000 iterations require a second or so, customizable iterations increases enormously the overall security.

 You can set up the number of iterations calling
 ```